s3c0ndbrkfst/SDCE-ObjectDetectionUrbanEnvironment/submission_writeup.md

 4. Perform exploratory data anlysis.
 5. Train and evaluate the initial model.
 6. Explore various types of data augmentations.
 7. Run experiments to improve on the initial model performance.
+Altering the config file for each experiment.
-8. Save models for each experiment and create inference videos to better understand the models performance.
+8. Save models for each experiment and create inference videos to better understand the models overall performance.

 ### Dataset
 #### Dataset analysis